 3. Mixed media

 Gen Z also mixes digital and physical in other parts of their life.
 While this generation spends a lot of time on screen, they also indicate a preference for physical items and experiences in some areas.
 They may shop on their phones, for instance, but they also often use it for shopping-related activities and make their actual purchases in-store.
-A recent survey found that 46 percent use their devices to find store locations.
+A recent survey found that 46% use their devices to find store locations.
 Seventy-seven percent also indicated that they prefer to read printed books.

 4. Instant gratification

 Gen Z is growing up in a world in which instant gratification is increasingly possible, thanks to technology.
 Today’s fast internet speeds enable instant web browsing, streaming and more.
 Thanks to music and video streaming services, they can stream almost any media they want at any time.
 Online shopping services such as Amazon Prime even offer speedy delivery of physical items.

 Generation Z is also likely to be more tech-savvy than other generations because they grew up with tech and because of improvements in technology education.
 These skills enable them to play a larger role in the media they consume and the technology they use.

 Coding skills may enable them to customize the apps, websites and software they use as well as create new ones.
 Some companies have embraced this by making their software open-source, letting users make improvements as they see fit. iGen is also skilled in using social media.
 They’re also using it to enhance their personal lives, and we’ll likely see more of them using the platforms to make money, either by landing jobs or landing sponsorship for their content, in the coming years.